Azure-Samples/azure-sql-db-vectorizer/README.md

 if you want to use a different `.env` file.

+## Configuration

-All confiruation options are read from environment variables.
+All configuration options are read from environment variables.
 Create a `.env` file starting from the `.env.sample` and specifiy values as per the following instructions:

 ### OPENAI_URL & OPENAI_KEY ###